jeraldrich/MSLP/README.md

 This takes advantage of multiple processors.
 Able to parse a file of any size by splitting it into seperate file chunks, and yielding each line to a consumer queue.

 The main process parses the file and is the producer.
-Due to disk IO limitations, only one producer parses the file.
+Due to disk IO limitations, only one producer parses the file, but can be easily increased if you run this on SSD for example.

 For every core you have, a seperate process will be spawned and handle SQLAlchemy integrity checks, parsing, and insertion into MySQL using batch inserts.